 - 1/2 cup unsalted roasted pistachios; chopped

-- In a food processor combine heavy cream, milk, sugar and corn syrup and blend mixture on low speed until sugar has dissolved, about 1 minute.
+- In a blender or food processor combine heavy cream, milk, sugar and corn syrup and blend mixture on low speed until sugar has dissolved, about 1 minute.

 - Add in mascarpone, cream cheese and vanilla bean seeds and blend mixture until well pureed.